 IWM Q 1788: British troops in a captured German trench ('Old Hun Line') at Serre, March 1917.
 Serre was occupied by men of the 7th, 9th and 62nd Divisions on 25 February 1917 during operations on the Ancre, the preliminary stages of the German withdrawal to the Hindenburg Line.

 IWM Q 1904: British troops with French children in the village of Vraignes (Vraignes-en-Vermandois), 20th March 1917.

 It must be remembered then that 1917 is drama of the highest calibre.
 To see a major feature film set in this time and place with such fidelity to the subject is rather impressive.
 To have it treated by such an introspective and talented team is miraculous.
 And there I shall admit bias – apart from the film’s topic and setting.
 Sam Mendes (direction), Roger Deakins (cinematography), and Thomas Newman (score) have worked on many of my favourite films, individually or in collaboration: The Shawshank Redemption (1994), American Beauty (1999), Road to Perdition (2002), No Country for Old Men (2007), Skyfall (2012), Sicario (2015), Blade Runner 2049 (2017).
 1917 reunites them for the second time since Skyfall with a film worthy of inclusion amongst those previous masterpieces.
 I no longer need wonder how they might lend their immense talent to tell an honest tale about the Tommies on the Western Front.
 And I am more than satisfied.
 Above all, I believe Rifleman Mendes and his chums would be too.

-The Western Front Association East Coast USA branch.
+Review by Alexander Falbo-Wild Chairman, The Western Front Association East Coast USA branch.